 Annie Makhijani, Project Scientist, has an M.S. in chemistry from the University of Maryland.
 She has done research on ozone layer protection and nuclear chemistry, including environmental chemistry, specifically.
 She is a co-author of IEER’s report on fissile materials disposition and of several reports on ozone layer protection.

-Lois Chalmers, IEER’s Librarian, has a Master’s degree in library science from Simmons College in Boston.
+Lois Chalmers, IEER’s consulting Librarian, has a Master’s degree in library science from Simmons College in Boston.

 IEER Board of Directors